 Remote collections present a special circumstance for Source Host metadata since one Remote Source can be configured to collect the same file from multiple hosts.
 In this case, Sumo Logic will tag each message with just one hostname (the host from which the message originated).

 If you choose to overwrite the system names with custom metadata, the recommended best practice is to organize your hostnames in an easy to follow hierarchy such as:

 You will then be able to use wildcards to refine a search by any one of the chained terms in the Source Host metadata.
 For example:

 When it comes to Source Host metadata, it's usually best to stick to your organization's current conventions.

 The metadata field called Source Name (_sourceName) contains the file path entered when you created your Source.
 If your Source points to more than one file path, then messages from each file path are tagged with the specific path from which they were collected.

-When entering Source metadata, it is strongly recommended that you use underscores to string together your metadata tags without using any space characters.
+When entering Source metadata, we recommend that you avoid the use of spaces or special characters.
 Though spaces and special characters are allowed in the metadata fields, if you use spaces: